ricardomartinso/ricardomartinso/README.md

 My name is **Ricardo Martins**.
 Im Full Stack Developer.

 - 🔭 I’m currently looking for working on Software Engineering
-- 🌱 I’m currently learning VueJs
+- 🌱 I’m currently learning Java
 - 🎮 Gamer (you can call me to play together)

 ### Talk with me: